zhang3r/WHscraper/README.md

 # WHscraper

-a scraper for hacker news' who's hiring posts written in python 2.7
+a scraper for hacker news' who's hiring posts written in python 3

+now using regex to filter by location

 outputs a html containing the filtered posts